 Another one of my cookie story – baking my vegan cinnamon cookies for someone I fancy

-So about a month ago, I had this opportunity to bake my vegan cinnamon raisin cookies for people at my old work because I was leaving my job there and it was my last day.
+So about a month ago, I had this opportunity to bake my cookies for people at my old work because I was leaving my job there and it was my last day.
 (Ok I know this has started so random but hear me out!)

-One of my friends there had tried my cookies and loved it, so everyone else was asking me to bake more.
+One of my friends there had tried my cookies and loved them, so everyone else was asking me to bake more.

 I got back home the day before around 23o’ at night, totally worn out.